isaacdarcilla/chatify/README.md

 > **Themes**

-Thanks to [Tom](https://tomve.gumroad.com/) for creating beautiful landing page. 🚀
+Thanks to [Tom](https://tomve.gumroad.com/) for creating this beautiful landing page. 🚀